 Okay, so you’ve seen that the fundamentals of boxing work in a variety of combat scenarios.
 However there is a final reason that boxing is a solid choice for BJJ players: It has a long history as a competitive Olympic and professional sport,.
 What this means is that you are far more likely to find a qualified boxing instructor in any given American city than you are a qualified MMA or Muay Thai instructor (at this point in martial arts).
 Trust me, proper boxing instruction beats mediocre instruction in a “complete” art every time.

 What to look for in a boxing gym?

 The first consideration is the qualification of the instructor.
 What is his professional experience both coaching and competing?
 How good are his best guys?
 How good are his worst guys?
 And how long have any of them been training relative to their boxing skills?

-Overall, boxing for BJJ is a great choice for a jiu-jitero looking to round out his martial arts skills.
+Overall, boxing for BJJ is a great choice for a grappler looking to round out their martial arts skills.